Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 Flight

-• Burying yourself in work or social media to avoid a problem
+• Burying yourself in work, cleaning, or scrolling social media

 Freeze